 Qt Creator enables you to write well formatted code by highlighting code elements and blocks.
 You can use syntax highlighting also for other types of files than C++ or QML.

 Qt Creator anticipates what you are going to write and completes code and code snippets for elements, properties, and IDs.

 - Indenting Text or Code

-Qt Creator indents text and code according to rules that you specify separately for files that contain C++ or QML code and for other text files.
+Qt Creator indents text and code according to rules that you specify separately for files that contain C++, QML, or Nim (experimental) code and for other text files.

 - Using Qt Quick Toolbars